 I teach courses among many of these same lines.
 I have taught or am in the process of developing courses on Jewish sexual ethics, Jewish bodies and bioethics, purity in the Abrahamic traditions, argumentation in Jewish traditions, and comparative religious environmental ethics, as well as introductions to Judaism and to religious studies.
 I make a concerted effort to diversify my syllabi in all these areas, with substantial representation from scholars who are women, LGBTQIA+, people of color, disabled, or otherwise marginalized.

-I am currently a postdoctoral fellow in Jewish Studies at Washington University in St. Louis.
-Previously, I was a visiting instructor in Religion and Jewish Studies at Oberlin College.
+I am currently the Mellon Assistant Professor of Jewish Studies and Women’s and Gender Studies at Vanderbilt University.
+Previously, I was a postdoctoral fellow in Jewish Studies at Washington University in St. Louis and a visiting instructor in Religion and Jewish Studies at Oberlin College.
 I received my Ph.D from the University of Virginia in 2017.

 In my copious free time, I enjoy drawing and painting (the header image is my own work), horseback riding, cooking overly complicated meals, and sharpening my ever-growing collection of kitchen knives.
-I live with my wife, Sarah, and my cat, Faintly Macabre.
+I live with my wife, Sarah, and my cats, Faintly Macabre and Chroma the Great.